mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 If I do this again, I'd wait to tell my team about the sale until it's a done deal, but I'd also make sure the team knows that an acquisition is always a possibility.
 I'd explain before I even start looking for a buyer that an acquisition might happen, and that the team won't necessarily know it's happening.
 If it did, I'd prioritize a buyer whose vision aligns with the team's interests, as I did with TinyPilot.

-I don't think this strategy is ideal or fair to everyone, but it feels like the least bad of many flawed options.
+This strategy is not ideal or fair to everyone, but it feels like the least bad of many flawed options.

 ### Don't catastrophize every setback

-I found the due diligence process quite stressful demoralizing, but I made it even harder on myself by catastrophizing everything.
+I found the due diligence process quite stressful and demoralizing, but I made it even harder on myself by catastrophizing everything.

 Every time there was even a potential obstacle in negotiations, I began imagining exactly how this obstacle would ruin everything.
 I'd ruminate about the bad outcome so much that I'd feel like it already happened, and the deal was dead.

 For example, TinyPilot uses the H.264 video encoding algorithm.
-It's is patented, so before we shipped that feature, we had to get a license from the patent holder.
-During due diligence, we discovered that the patent license forbid me from transferring the license in an asset sale.
+It's patented, so we had to get a license from the patent holder before we shipped that feature.
+During due diligence, we discovered that the patent license forbade me from transferring the license in an asset sale.

 I immediately started imagining the worst possible outcome.
 What if the patent holder realizes they can block the sale, and they demand I pay them $100k?
 What if the patent holder just can't be bothered to deal with a tiny business like mine, and they block the sale out of sheer indifference?